Geotab/real-time-map/README.md

 * Execute `npm run build`, to build the add-in.
 * After the build succeeds, you can find the MyGeotab compatible add-in inside the "dist" folder!

-### Installation into MyGeotab:
+## Installation into MyGeotab:

 1. Navigate to MyGeotab/systemSettings/Add-Ins, and click new Add-in.
 2. Fill in the configuration field, or copy the values from configuration.json from this project.
 3. Proceed to click the "add" button in files, and upload the entire dist folder to Mygeotab.
-4. Navigate to the Real Time Map addin page (which should be under "Activity" if you used the provided configuration file)
+4. Navigate to the Real Time Map addin page (which should be on the sidebar if you used the provided configuration file)

-### For Developers
+# Development:

 1. Execute `npm install` to install all dependencies.
 2. Execute `npm run devBuild && npm run devServer` to start the dev server (or execute dev.sh).
-This creates a server that can be tested in a MyGeotab test enviroment.

-Real Time Map is not meant to be used or developed standalone!
-Please ensure you are running this application inside of a proper MyGeotab environment.
+### This creates a server (http://localhost:9000/) that can be ran and tested locally as long as you have an account with mygeotab api access.

-### Official documentation
+# Using The Real Time Map Add-in:

 Upon starting the map, you will be greeted with the following landing page: